The Irony of Progress

 In two years, we will be finished and you can enjoy your newly developed public space.

-We missed the deadline, but give us two more years.
+We missed the deadline but just give us two more years.

 And then, perhaps, two more…